 2. What are the working groups?

-These working groups can internal (only for EWJI members), external (organized by a third party, with the participation of EWJI delegates), or a mix of both types (organized by EWJI and open to other participants, such as related stakeholders, partner organizations,…).
+These working groups can be internal (only for EWJI members), external (organized by a third party, with the participation of EWJI delegates), or a mix of both types (organized by EWJI and open to other participants, such as related stakeholders, partner organizations,…).

 Depending on their lifecycle, the working groups can be permanent or temporary.